vokya/english-for-designers/04-experience/index.md

 - graphic team management and leadership
 - presentation
 - accesible writing
-- always learing
-- ideation
+- eager to learn and improve

 ### Design
 - Idetion and conception making